 Having a clear, actionable plan is considered to be the most important factor that will enable retailers to prosper in a digital world (54 percent) and the majority of respondents (74 percent) believe technology is at the heart of their organization’s ability to thrive.
 Consequently, 64 percent feel that collaborating with technology experts will be vital to succeed.

-Richard Clarke, Vice President Global Retail Business Development at Fujitsu, said: “Despite the significant change that the sector is facing, European retailers are confident in their ability to thrive in an increasingly digitalized world, and they are investing to optimize internal processes and become more agile.
+Richard Clarke, Vice President Global Retail Business Development at Fujitsu, said: “Despite the significant change that the sector is facing, retailers are confident in their ability to thrive in an increasingly digitalized world, and they are investing to optimize internal processes and become more agile.
 Driven by the aim of enhancing customer service, most retailers have already deployed new technologies, developed new services, and are set to become more competitive than ever before.
-Digital disruption is now the new normal for European retailers, and as our survey confirms, they are ready to prosper from it.”
+Digital disruption is now the new normal for retailers, and as our survey confirms, they are ready to prosper from it.”

 All other company or product names mentioned herein are trademarks or registered trademarks of their respective owners.
 Information provided in this press release is accurate at time of publication and is subject to change without advance notice.